Marcdertiger/cache-project/README.md

 ## Getting Started
 This project does not have a quartus qsf file.
-Therefore we need to reconfigure the Quartus project to use ModelSim and VHDL, and also change the directory for simulation from simulation/modelsim to ./modelsim
+Therefore we need to reconfigure the Quartus project to use ModelSim and VHDL, and also change the directory for simulation to simulation/modelsim

 ## Reference System